Special Sessions

 Description:

 The application of electromagnetic (EM) technologies in medicine is a topic of growing and relevant interest within the electromagnetic engineering community for the opportunities it opens and the specific and stimulating challenges it poses.
-Recognizing the fact that EM field technologies can positively impact on the health, nowadays the research is oriented toward studying, modeling and developing EM based methodologies and tools for diagnostic and therapeutic applications.
+Recognized the fact that EM field technologies can positively impact on the health, nowadays the research is oriented toward studying, modeling and developing EM based methodologies and tools for diagnostic and therapeutic applications.
 Moreover, the dual nature of EM technologies enables a unique potential towards the development of theranostic devices.
 Since EM fields from the extremely low-frequency range to the high frequencies of GHz and THz are employed, this session solicits works concerning (but without being limited to) the following topics:

 - Biosensors;